nicolasdfoti/handcrafted-haven/handcrafted-haven/README.md

 - Nav component was changed to NavLinks
 - Changed logo and styles navlink, added login button
 - New section at the end separating the hero and the call to action to invite artisans to join
+- Implemented and fixing Auth, when seller authenticate, redirect to sellers/id page